CS-SI/SIRIUS/README.md

 It is possible to customize block size with the options `--block-witdh=XXX` and `--block-height=YYY`.

-Default behavior tries to optimize block size so that the processed block (block size + filter margins) width and height are dyadic.
+Default behavior tries to optimize given block size so that the processed block (block size + filter margins) width and height are dyadic.
 You can disable this optimization with the option `--no-block-resizing`.

 When dealing with real zoom, block width and height are computed so that they comply with the zoom ratio.